 5.0-liter V-8 makes 389 hp, but when teamed with the electric motor total output rises to 438 hp

-Continuously variable automatic transmission with "PWR" (power) and "SNOW" modes
+Continuously variable automatic transmission with Power and Snow modes

 Combined fuel economy of 21 mpg